You can scale an image up or down by adding image scaling parameters to a GetObject request.

 https://oss-console-img-demo-cn-hangzhou-3az.oss-cn-hangzhou.aliyuncs.com/example1.jpg |

-You can use the OSS SDK to generate a signed URL with image scaling parameters, allowing users who obtain the signed URL to temporarily access the processed image.
-An example of using the SDK to generate a signed URL with the ?x-oss-process=image/parame_value
+You can use an OSS SDK to generate a signed URL with image scaling parameters.
+This grants users temporary access to the processed image.
+The following examples show how to generate a signed URL with the ?x-oss-process=image/parame_value parameter for a private image:

 Java